 How Do I View My Tags Performance?

-You can see the overall total on your Tags report, but you can then click the title of the tag to see additional reporting.
-Under Your Top Actions you will be able to see which actions with this Tag drove the most revenue for your store.
+You can see the overall total on your Tags page, but you can then click the title of the tag to see additional reporting.

 Under Orders you will also be able to see the purchases attributed to this tag and can see the customer's name, email address and the items they purchased.